-Do good: the small may seem thy deed, And none thereof be knowing, Yet some day thou shalt ken its shade; Thy good tree's ever growing.
+Do good; tho small may seem thy deed, And none thereof be knowing, Yet some day thou shalt ken its shade; Thy good tree's ever growing.

 Do good; for good was done to thee

 When God gave thee to-morrow;

 Do good; for thinkest thou, O man,

 There's not enough of sorrow?

 Fort Robinson, Neb.

-NELS ANDERSON.
+Nels Anderson.